City Guide · Last updated 3 June 2026

 What are grocery prices like in La Linea?

 Very reasonable.
-A litre of milk costs about €1, a dozen eggs around €1.70, and a loaf of bread €0.50-€1.20.
-Monthly grocery spending for one person typically runs €200-€300.
+A litre of milk costs around €1, a dozen eggs around €1.70, and a loaf of bread €0.50, €1.20.
+Monthly grocery spending for one person typically runs €200, €300.
 Mercadona and the municipal market are the most popular options.

 Is La Linea safe to live in?